gsass/gsass.site/content/portfolio.md

 # Things I've Done
 _The long-form version_

-The portfolio adds additional context to the top-level points in my resume.
+Additional context for the top-level points in my resume.
 If you're interested in some job I reference there, there's more detailed information on that here.

 ------